Heartland Delta Conference

 A great transformation has taken place in US Jesuit higher education over the last century.
 Until the 1940’s, Jesuit colleges and universities were smaller institutions staffed and led primarily by Jesuits.
 Over the next 25 years, the schools typically grew, were served by fewer Jesuits, and drifted from a vision of shared identity & purpose.
 By the late 70’s, initial efforts were begun to strengthen the connections within this nationwide learning community.
 In 1989, a comprehensive gathering of the 28 schools, known as Assembly ’89, fostered this renewed commitment to a unified network of Jesuit institutions.
 Assembly ’89 participants committed to developing regional follow-up meetings, and thus the Heartland-Delta collaboration began.

 In 1994, nine Midwest schools first met as the Heartland at Loyola University Chicago; in 1997, 11 schools assembled at Saint Louis University to continue the expanded collaboration.
 By 2000, the group had grown to formally include the Delta region, and 12 schools gathered at Creighton University for Heartland-Delta III.
-After meeting at Marquette University in 2004 and at John Carroll University in 2007 to further the dialogue on Jesuit education, the Heartland-Delta Conference VI will convene in 2010 at Xavier University.
+After meeting at Marquette University in 2004 and at John Carroll University in 2007 to further the dialogue on Jesuit education, the Heartland-Delta Conference VI convened in 2010 at Xavier University.